 District Heating Systems (DHS), also known as residual heat, can be described as a method by which thermal energy from a central source is distributed to residential, commercial and industrial consumers for use in space heating, water heating and process heating.
 It is proven to be a sustainable technology that is easy to operate and maintain with minimal operational and maintenance cost.

-At QEC, thermal energy from the power plant is extracted and through a distribution system delivered to customers for their intended use.
+At QEC, thermal energy from the power plant is extracted and delivered to customers through a distribution system.
 By doing so, customers are saving 10% or more on heating costs.
 Not only that, customers also notice a decrease in operation and maintenance costs, and extended life expectancy of their heating equipment.

 QEC is upgrading and renovating existing DHS systems and exploring future installations and expansions of DHS in different communities.
 This will provide opportunities for more customers to use DHS and cut down on heating costs.